 Monash eVigilation is Monash's own online supervision platform.
 You'll be supervised by a trained Monash staff member.

 There are a few things you should check first to see if you can resolve the problem yourself.
 These differ according to the type of eExam.
-Check out ourtroubleshooting and tips for eExams.
+Check out our troubleshooting and tips for eExams.

 If you have checked the troubleshooting guide and you still need IT support for your eExams, call the Monash Malaysia eExams Support Hotline on +603 55145600